NormalNvim/NormalNvim/README.md

 OPENAI_API_KEY="my_key_here"
 ```

-* **Why can't I see the icons?** You must install the [nerdfont version of your font](https://www.nerdfonts.com/), and use it on your terminal.
-Alternatively you can edit `lua/base/icons/nerd_fond.lua` to manually specify your own icons.

 * **What scenarios are not covered by this distro?**
   * **Kubernetes**: We do not provide a kubernetes plugin.
 But we recommend using friendly-snippets, to quickly write code, and [overseer.nvim](https://github.com/stevearc/overseer.nvim) to run kubernetes commands from inside nvim without having to wait for the server response.